 Steve’s op-eds have appeared in The New York Times and numerous other publications.
 He is a fellow of the American College of Trial Lawyers and included in Chambers USA: America’s Leading Lawyers for Business and The Best Lawyers in America.
 For 30 years prior to his retirement, he was a litigator at Kirkland & Ellis LLP, which he joined upon graduation from Harvard Law School (magna cum laude) and Northwestern University (combined BA/MA degrees in economics; Phi Beta Kappa).

 The Pandemic Timeline Series

-Steve is the author of the ongoing “Pandemic Timeline” series at BillMoyers.com.
-One-by-one, it debunks Trump’s persistent lies about COVID-19 and his handling of the crisis.
+Steve is the author of the “Pandemic Timeline” series at BillMoyers.com.
+One-by-one, it debunked Trump’s persistent lies about COVID-19 and his handling of the crisis.

-Attempting to create order out of Trump’s chaos, Steve, his daughter Emma Harper, and the producers at BillMoyers.com launched the Trump-Russia Timeline in February 2017 with 25 entries.
-It now has more than 3,000.
-The producers at BillMoyers.com developed the interactive vehicle that makes those facts accessible to readers.
+Almost four years later, the weekly updates to the Timeline ended.
+Renamed the Trump-Russia-Ukraine Timeline, it had thousands of entries and encompassed Trump’s first impeachment.
 Readers can browse entries chronologically, focus on a particular date range, or use the name filter to click on one or more individuals to see where they fit in the overall narrative.

 Referring to the Timeline, former assistant Watergate prosecutor Nick Akerman said, “That’s the most enlightening thing you can possibly read.
 That’s the best source out there on this stuff.”
 MSNBC’s Lawrence O’Donnell called the Timeline “the greatest tool that we journalists have to work with every day as we stare at this story.”